« View All Posts

 • Our virtual testing engine exposes our AI to roadways, scenarios, and conditions it has never seen before, at rates it may never see in practice.
 This early, expansive, and exacting exposure to new driving environments allows us to safely and efficiently train the Aurora Driver and validate its performance before truck rubber ever meets new road.

-• Our multi-input sensor suite endows our AI with superhuman senses that it can treat as complements, rather than dependencies.
+• Our multi-input sensor suite endows our AI with superhuman senses that it treats as complements, rather than dependencies.
 This treatment is important: when designing a multi-input system, one can make it dependent on all, or robust to any.
 For many years, strict dependency was assumed for self-driving systems: if any input fails or is inconsistent with the others, the thinking went, the system will fail.
 This is not how the Aurora Driver works.
 Instead, we’ve designed it to treat each input as complementary to – but not strictly necessary for – safe operation of the whole.
 If readings from a camera are unreliable, the Aurora Driver will lessen its reliance on them.
 If a radar, lidar, or other onboard system is obscured or damaged, the Aurora Driver will leverage complementary sensors to perform its mission safely.
 The practical effect of this approach is a product that is far more capable and robust than alternatives that depend on – and are more likely to fail with – a limited sensor suite.

 • Our Fleet Intelligence technology gives each Aurora Driver-powered vehicle access to observations of all other such vehicles on the road.
 This system continuously consolidates, synthesizes, then disseminates observations, endowing every truck with the collective intelligence of the entire fleet.
 As with its onboard sensors, our AI has no hard dependency on its map being up to date or Fleet Intelligence being operational; when it encounters environments that don’t match what it expected to see, it bases its actions on its own observations and sends those to our Fleet Intelligence system for redistribution.
 In this architecture, the map and these observations serve not as a crutch, but as a networked sixth sense.